WanTing008/SS335-hosted-payment-test/README.md

 # CommBank Simplify Hosted Payment Gateway
 Commbank Simplify Hosted Payment Test for J&K Labs.
-This implementation is still a work in progress, runs locally.
+This implementation is still a prototype work in progress, payment form can only be run locally on `localhost`.

 ## Run Instructions (Local)
 1. Run `npm install express dotenv request body-parser` to install the necessary JavaScript node modules to run the local payment form.